-Images from the surveillance system are stored digitally on hardware in the Library.
-FPL retains all recorded images until the image capacity of the system is reached.
+Images from the video surveillance system are stored digitally on hardware in the Library.
+The system retains approximately 121 days of recorded images until the image capacity of the system is reached.
 The oldest stored images will be automatically deleted by system software to make room for new images.
-Typically, images are not routinely monitored in real-time, nor are they reviewed by Library staff unless there is a security issue that warrants review.
+Typically, images are not routinely monitored in real-time, nor are they reviewed by Library or Franklin Police Department staff unless there is a security issue that warrants review.